WKent01/OOP_Final_Project/README.md

 Known bugs:
 Kings do not properly avoid squares watched by Pawns.
 Kings will sometimes improperly avoid unwatched squares.
-Pieces can move to a position that will open their King to check/mate.
+Pieces can sometimes move to a position that will open their King to check/mate.
+Promoted Queens will sometimes fail to check.